-The Complainant concludes that the Respondent has registered and is using the disputed domain name in bad faith.
+Therefore, the Complainant considers that the Respondent has registered the disputed domain name and is using it in bad faith.

 PARTIES CONTENTIONS

 No administratively compliant Response has been filed.

 RIGHTS

 The Complainant has, to the satisfaction of the Panel, shown the disputed domain name is identical or confusingly similar to a trademark or service mark in which the Complainant has rights (within the meaning of paragraph 4(a)(i) of the Policy).